LEGO® Ticonderoga Class Cruiser MOC

 A powerful and scary machine of modern marine warfare.
 The Ticonderoga Class Cruiser has many strategic capabilities all hidden in it’s armory compartments and modern weaponry.
-You can build this magnificent ship with the easy 35-page instructions book created by The Bobby Brix Channel.
+You can build this magnificent ship with the easy building instructions created by The Bobby Brix Channel.

 Built at an approximate scale of 1:1000 [1cm = 1000cm].

 This product contains a fully detailed instructions book with a parts list.

 The Ticonderoga class of guided-missile cruisers is a class of warships in the United States Navy, first ordered and authorized in the 1978 fiscal year.
 The class uses passive phased-array radar and was originally planned as a class of destroyers.
 However, the increased combat capability offered by the Aegis Combat System and the AN/SPY-1 radar system, together with the capability of operating as a flagship, were used to justify the change of the classification from DDG (guided missile destroyer) to CG (guided-missile cruiser) shortly before the keels were laid down for Ticonderoga and Yorktown.